LeetLLM

 Repository-level context

-To handle large repos, we can't rely on simple file buffering.
-We use two lightweight retrieval methods that run fast enough to stay inside the keystroke budget.
+Large repos need more than simple file buffering.
+Two lightweight retrieval methods run fast enough to stay inside the keystroke budget.

 1. Jaccard Similarity: Calculate the intersection of unique tokens (variable names, imports) between the current file and other open files.
 High overlap means high relevance.
-For example, if the active file route_planner.py imports RoutePlanner, AddressValidator, and DeliveryWindow, and address_utils.py shares two of those three names, its Jaccard score is 2/4 = 0.5 (high enough to pull in a few symbol definitions from it).
+For example, if the active file scope_validator.py imports PolicyGraph, ScopeRule, and TokenClaims, and scope_rules.py shares two of those three names, its Jaccard score is 2/4 = 0.5 (high enough to pull in a few symbol definitions from it).

-Dense vector retrieval is often kept off the hottest keystroke path unless it is cached or precomputed.
+Dense vector retrieval is often kept off the hottest keystroke path unless it's cached or precomputed.
 Once you include lookup, reranking, and prompt assembly, sparse search or heuristic graph traversal can be easier to keep inside a small budget.
-The key is to pre-build a small symbol graph at editor startup rather than scanning a repository on every edit.
+Pre-build a small symbol graph at editor startup rather than scanning a repository on every edit.

 This tiny selector makes the overlap heuristic concrete.
 It retrieves only a definition-bearing file that shares the active symbols; unrelated code is excluded from the live prompt: